fritzo/pomagma/doc/theorem_queue.md

 ### Cartographer Queue Architecture in cartographer/infer.cpp

-The cartographer already implements theorem queues with three distinct classes:
+The cartographer implements theorem queues with built-in lazy operations directly in the function classes:

+- `BinaryFunction` and `SymmetricFunction` classes now have integrated `Queue` nested classes
+- Thread-local worker queues collect theorems using `lazy_insert()` and `lazy_equate()` methods
-- `TheoremQueue`: General-purpose queue for `(Ob, Ob)` pairs with `try_push()` for conditional insertion and `flush()` with mutex protection
+- `lazy_gather()` merges worker queues into the main queue with mutex protection
-- `LhsFixedTheoremQueue`: Optimized for relations with fixed left-hand side using `DenseSet` for efficient batch insertion
-- `BinaryTheoremQueue`: Handles function equality constraints using `std::unordered_set` for deduplication
+- `lazy_flush()` applies all queued theorems atomically and returns the count

-The cartographer's pattern demonstrates the efficiency of collecting theorems during parallel proving phases and applying them atomically during synchronized write phases.
+This pattern demonstrates the efficiency of collecting theorems during parallel proving phases and applying them atomically during synchronized write phases.

 ### Scheduler Coordination in scheduler.cpp